Fahmyrose/INsight/README.md

 #### (🔝Click on the name to view the website)
 My first ever website made for a uni project in 2024, for the course "Informatica Umanistica" @ UniBo taught by Prof. Francesca Tomasi before starting the International MA in DHDK.

+The website is partly accessible and it is not responsive.
+I will leave it like this as a reminder of my starting point.
+I look forward to my progress and growth!